AshleyHummel/daily-reddit-images/README.md

 # daily-reddit-images
-Emails top 5 images from "hot" posts in a subreddit.
+Saves and emails top 5 images/gifs from "hot" posts in a user-chosen subreddit.